Skip to Content

 Want to visit Moraine Lake for sunrise?

-The tour begins at 4 am in Banff, and because they are a licensed tour operator, they can access Moraine Lake for sunrise.
-The tour costs $220 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
+1. The tour begins at 4 am in Banff.
+It costs $287 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
 That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/shuttles.
-You can book the tour here with free cancelation up to 24 hours before.
+You can book the tour here with free cancellation up to 24 hours before.

-The new Moraine Lake sunrise shuttle includes transport only from Lake Louise Village but comes at an affordable price of $59-69 CAD per person.
-They offer a few pick-up times depending on what you have planned at Moraine Lake, with the first shuttle leaving at 4 am and the second at 5 am.
+2. The new Moraine Lake sunrise shuttle includes transport only from Lake Louise Village at a cost of $99 CAD.
+They offer a few pick-up times with the first shuttle leaving at 4 am and the second at 5 am.
 You must book your spot online in advance here to avoid missing out.

 21. Larch Valley Trail